the-t-in-rtf/ul-api/docs/apidocs.md

 ## `GET /api/product/{source}/{sid}{?includeSources}`

 Returns a single product identified by its `source` and `sid`.
-Only the latest published version is displayed by default.
-For ["unified" records](#unified-records), full source products are not included by default.
+For ["unified" records](#unified-records), source products are included by default.

 + Parameters
     + `includeSources` (optional, boolean) ...
-If this is a "unified" record, display the source data rather than simply displaying a list of source IDs.
+If this is a "unified" record, display the source records associated with this record.
 Defaults to "false".

 + Response 200 (application/record+json)
     + Headers